You keep lifting and you're still not gaining that extra strength and muscle? Operate in the right rep range, and you will!

 Volume is king

-Low reps with heavy weight were believed to be sub-optimal for muscle growth.
+Low reps with more weight on the bar were believed to be sub-optimal for muscle growth.
 However, studies show that this is false.
 Overall training volume is the key determinant.

 For example, you can perform one rep of 100 lbs or split that into two reps of lbs kgs.
 Total reps x load = volume.

 As long as you increase the volume over time, and your rep rage doesn’t go higher than 15, strength and muscle gains will follow.

 Lifting heavy weights is a skill.
 It involves a lot of technique, learning proper angles, and also experimenting with your anthropometry to optimize performance.

 For many people, the road to lifting heavy weights did not just happen overnight.

 It took weeks, months, and years of practice to not only become efficient at performing the compound lifts but also adding weight to the bar while minimizing injury.

 Repeatedly practicing a lift is a way to increase neural drive.
 In doing so, you train the muscle more effectively.